VAT on Business Entertainment

 Most organisations in the UK reward their staff with an annual Christmas party or annual dinner.
 It can be a tax-free benefit for an enterprise if the cost per head is below £150 per head.

 There are few conditions that apply to such tax relief.
 One, that the event organised is for all staff members and not just for directors or partners.
-Secondly, the total event costs including costs incurred on food and drink provision, accommodation, and travel (including VAT) should be under or £150 per head.
+Secondly, the total event costs including costs incurred on normal basic food and drink provision, accommodation, and travel (including VAT) should be under or £150 per head.
 If the costs hit above the price limit or a few of the staff members missed out, you will be liable to tax implications on input tax.

 If you had multiple events in a year for the staff and they all collectively meet the above criteria of being within the price limit and the inclusion of all staff members then you can recover incurred tax on all events.